naqi72/Make_first_pull-request/Syed_Naqi_Abbas.md

 # Academics:

- Undergraduate in B. Tech at Kmala Nehru Institute of Technology, Sultanpur
+ Undergraduate in B. Tech at Kamla Nehru Institute of Technology, Sultanpur

 ## Interest:
  - Competitive Programming